 11. He ran for Senator one last time and won.

-Although the amnesty somewhat denied him a chance to prove his innocence, Laurel would later achieve his personal vindication when he made a last Senate run in 1951.
+Although the amnesty somewhat denied him a chance to prove his innocence, Laurel would later achieve his personal vindication when he made the last Senate run in 1951.
 During that race, he garnered the highest number of votes among the candidates.

-After serving his term, he retired from public office and dedicated his time to his family-owned Lyceum of the Philippines, although he continued to be revered as a statesman up until his untimely death from cerebral hemorrhage on November 6, 1959.
+After serving his term, he retired from public office and dedicated his time to his family-owned Lyceum of the Philippines, although he continued to be revered as a statesman up until his untimely death from a cerebral hemorrhage on November 6, 1959.
 In keeping with his wishes, he was given no eulogy during his funeral.

 Chua, M. (2012).
 Jose P. Laurel, Taksil o Bayani?. [online] It’s XiaoTime!.
 Available at: http://goo.gl/Bm80JG [Accessed 29 Aug.
 2014].

 Halili, C. (2004).
 Philippine History.
 1st ed.
 Rex Bookstore, Inc., pp.185-186.

 Javines, F. (1992).
 Our March of Death and People Power from Mactan to EDSA: In Articles and Poems.
 1st ed.
 Rex Bookstore, Inc., p.62.

 Jose P. Laurel Memorial Foundation Inc., (n.d.).
 Jose P. Laurel: Biographical Sketch. [online] Available at: http://goo.gl/c7xbdx [Accessed 29 Aug.
 2014].